-- These cases are very heavy and require two or more people to move and/or position them. - Do not walk on the tops of these cases.
+- These cases are very heavy and require two or more people to move, position and/or install them. - Do not walk on the tops of these cases.
 Tops of cases are not designed to support the weight of a human being.